 No one had ever heard of the term “financial literacy” when researchers first started measuring it back in the late 1990s.
 Today, hundreds of organizations promote financial literacy, Congress introduces bills supporting it, a Federal commission promotes it, serious research is being published on the subject, and thousands of banks and credit unions are pushing financial education programs.

-According to the latest data from Callahan & Associates, a credit union data analytics firm, by the end of 2009:
+According to the data from Callahan & Associates, a credit union data analytics firm, by the end of 2009:

 - 24% (1,868) of credit unions offered financial counseling